PaoloCanofari/Seeweb-IoT-Demo-project/IoT & Astarte for dummies.md

 ### Use our Grafana_based Dashboard Serivce

-We provide a dashboard service to display your data and device status in cool charts!
+We provide a dashboard service to display your data in coll charts and your device status!

 #### Create panels in your Grafana admin panel